jfrank98/dialogue-manager-unity/README.md

 # dialogue-manager-unity

-## No README yet, be patient you silly goose
+## This is still very early stage so no documentation yet, be patient you silly geese
+This works, but has no error handling :P